 Command Element Meaning SAMPLE Specifies the name of the command. [] Indicates a component of the command line.
-Type only the information within the brackets, not the brackets themselves.
-Separates two mutually exclusive choices in a syntax line, as shown in the following example: break [on off] Type only one of these choices, break on or break off. / or - Indicates a command line switch for executable files.
+Enter only the information within the brackets, not the brackets themselves.
+Separates two mutually exclusive choices in a syntax line, as shown in the following example: break [on off] Enter only one of these choices, break on or break off. / or - Indicates a command line switch for executable files.
 DRIVE: Specifies the name of the hard disk drive, diskette drive, or other storage device. РАТН Specifies the route the operating system must follow through the directory structure to locate a directory or file.
 A path and file name must be specified only if the file is not in the current directory.
 FILENAME A file name can be up to eight characters long and can be followed by a period (.) and an extension of up to three characters (for example, NW50CNFG.HWR).
 File names that follow this pattern adhere to the DOS 8.3 file naming convention.
-This document uses uppercase file names, but the file name can be typed in uppercase or lowercase letters.
+This document uses uppercase file names, but the file name can be entered in uppercase or lowercase letters.
 A device name or a drive letter cannot be specified for a file name.
 Indicates that the previous parameter or switch can be repeated several times in a command.
-Type only the information, not the ellipsis () itself.
+Enter only the information, not the ellipsis () itself.
+NOTE: In this docume nt, the length of an example command or syntax may require it to continue